Welcome to Migrant Empowerment Group

 What We Offer

-ESOL classes provided once a week within a community Centre at Moathouse Lane East and French sessions course.
+- ESOL classes provided once a week and French sessions course.

-Recycling (Clothes, shoes, bags, furnitures, etc.).
+- Recycling (Clothes, shoes, bags, furniture’s, etc.).
 All proceeds go towards MEG charitable work.
-Free redistribution are also regularly given for free of charge to disadvantages migrants.
+Free redistribution are also regularly given for free of charge to disadvantages people.

 Other creative activities such as: inspiring talks on information sharing on health promotion, Art and Craft, Job search, Self-employment, Healthy living, Cooking, Exercises, allotment, building self-confidence, engaging in the community, promote equality and diversity, reduce discrimination and foster understanding between minority groups.
 Food bank, Etc.

-We offer Parenting Group Sessions with opportunities to improve parent-child relationships and to build up children’s self- esteem and resilience.
+Parenting Group Sessions Opportunities to improve parent-child relationships and to build up children’s self- esteem and resilience.
 We also offer individualised parenting support for parents going through child protection or safeguarding issues.

-WOMAN and men CHAT GROUP from diverse backgrounds and cultures giving them the opportunity to meet new people, make friends and practice conversational English.
+WOMEN and MEN Chat group Diverse backgrounds and cultures giving them the opportunity to meet new people, make friends and practice conversational English.

-COOKERY SESSIONS- These sessions enable the women to practice their cookery skills, promote the impact that healthy eating can have on improving the quality of people’s lives and help enhance their confidence skills.
+COOKERY & AFRICAN FOODBANKS These sessions enable the women to practice their cookery skills, promote the impact that healthy eating can have on improving the quality of people’s lives and help enhance their confidence skills.

 HEALTH & WELLBEING Facilitating Health Forums, Training, Seminars, Workshops, Conferences, Health Promotion and Information Services On Issues Affecting Women and men.
 Exercise Sessions